alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 And leave the script by typing Ctrl-C in the termainal after the node-red "start-up" messages, then make node-red start automatically with:
 ### sudo systemctl enable nodered.service

+If you didn't do this is step 0), do it now to avoid having to edit all the scripts used by node-red exec nodes in the sample controller flow:
+###sudo ln -s /home/YourUserName /home/ai

+To install the basic controller, open web browser (Chromium is recommended) and point it at YourHostName:1880 (or localhost:1880 if not installing remotely) and follow through the "Welcome to Node-RED 4.0" steps to see what is new and different from prior versions.
+When you get the "projects" do "Create Project" and fill in the dialogs.
+I chose NO to security and encryption since no external connections are accepted by my firewall, do what works for you.